Tordjx/Transferable-clean-label-data-poisoning/README.md

 Our initiation into this topic was inspired by the paper [Transferable Clean-Label Poisoning Attacks on Deep Neural Nets]((https://doi.org/10.48550/arXiv.1905.05897)), published in 2019.
 An implementation of their approach can be found in the [convex polytope attack](convex_polytope_attack/Convex_polytope_Attack.py) folder .
 While our code draws inspiration mainly from their implementation for simulation, it has been adapted to an object-oriented structure.

-For our experiments, we utilized the Residual Neural Network model (ResNet).
-The implementation of this model is available in the [models.py](models.py) file.